 Bagworms overwinter as eggs inside of the bag.
 Eggs hatch between late May and early June into small larvae about ¼” long.
 Once hatched, young larvae crawl out of the bag and begin feeding right away.
 The young pest also begins construction on its own bag, which will protect it as it feeds and develops.
 They will feed for approximately 6 weeks, continuing to grow to 1” or longer, and retreating into their bag whenever disturbed.

 In early fall, the mature larvae will attach their bags to twigs and transform into pupa before becoming adults.
 Males will come out of their bags in early fall and search for females.
-After mating, the female will lay several hundred eggs which remain inside of the bag until they hatch the following May, beginning the cycle all over.
+After mating, the female will lay several hundred eggs that remain inside of the bag until they hatch the following May, beginning the cycle all over.
 This is a problem that can perpetuate year after year in a never-ending cycle.

 Are bagworms poisonous?

 Bagworms are not poisonous but are often thought to be since they cause the death of plants.
 Bagworms cause plant death due to feeding on their foliage.